Mark 1

 So, in order to downgrade the Mark 1 Device, we need to do two things:

-remove the current
+remove the current mycroft-core

-packagemanually install the archived package using
+manually install the archived package using dpkg

 First, we remove the current mycroft-core